-- It's easy to use.
-Made for artists not for algebraists. - Easy to use band limited oscillators. - There is a GUI.
+$\circ\,$ It's easy to use.
+Made for artists not for algebraists.

+- Easy to use band limited oscillators. - There is a GUI.
 It's not limited to text.
 We can create sliders, knobs, buttons and control our synth in real-time. - The Csound can work with frequencies.
 The world of microtonal music opens up. - We can use the library as a sampler to create soundscapes in real-time.
-Check out the csound-sampler library on the Hackage. - Lot's of ready to use effects (resonators, filters, delays, distortions, flangers). - There are lots of predefined instruments.
-Check out the csound-catalog on Hackage. - Good support for composition with scores.
-Check out the temporal-csound on Hackage. - The Csound is very efficient - Unlimited polyphony - Almost all Csound audio units are available.
-It's more than 1000 audio units.

-Csound is very portable.
-The output Csound file can run on android, i-devices, raspberry pi and even in the browser.
+Check out the csound-sampler library on the Hackage. - Lot's of ready to use effects (resonators, filters, delays, distortions, flangers). - Many modern synthesis techniques are available (granular synthesis, hyper vectorial synthesis, etc). - There are lots of predefined instruments.
+Check out the csound-catalog on Hackage. - Good support for composition with scores. - $\circ~$ The C sound is very efficient - Unlimited polyphony - Almost all Csound audio units are available.
+It's more than 1000 audio units. - Csound is very portable.
+The output Csound file can run on android, i-devices, raspberry pi and even in the browser. - $\circ\,$ The C sound is open - There is support for MIDI and OSC.
+Just plug and play. - There is support for JACK.
+We can use it in our DAW of choice. - We can run it within many other languages.
+There is support for reading control and audio signals from the outside world. - We can play sound fonts in sf2 format.
+With this feature we get access to thousands of free sampled instruments.
+Just google for free soundfonts. - The library is very composable - A musical concept is just a part of the language.
+It's a value or a function.
+We can treat the musical concepts as ordinary Haskell values. - An audio unit is a function.
+It can process signals.
+An instrument is just a function from notes to signals.